codykyeen/gcp-compute-infra-analytics-platform/README.md

-This three day learning sprint was designed to familiarize myself with a modern data stack while solving a real world business problem.
+This three day sprint was designed to demonstrate experience with a modern data stack while solving a real world business problem.
 Please note that your GCP Project and BigQuery dataset names will need to be added to the appropriate files.

 Executive Summary: https://github.com/codykyeen/gcp-compute-infra-analytics-platform/blob/main/documentation/executive_summary.pdf